Younger Onset Dementia

 - They are still likely to be physically fit and healthy.

-– These issues place extra strain on a family, especially the partner / spouse of a person diagnosed with Younger Onset Dementia.
+- These issues place extra strain on a family, especially the partner/ spouse of a person diagnosed with Younger Onset Dementia.
 They often find the need to reduce their working hours or stop work completely to juggle the extra challenges that they now have.
 Also – relationships with any children in the family may also prove very challenging.
 If that is the case, it would be worthwhile to read ‘Discussing Dementia with Children’.

-• Stigma and the responses of others can be a dilemma that people with Younger Onset Dementia need to confront.
+- Stigma and the responses of others can be a dilemma that people with Younger Onset Dementia need to confront.
 Many people find it difficult to understand why a relatively fit, young person can have dementia, given it is usually a disease that affects older people.
 This can lead to less social interaction, creating an increased risk of isolation, especially for the person with dementia – but also other family members as well.

-• Responding to the changes and losses in daily living and working through the associated grief of Younger Onset Dementia occurring at their relatively young age is emotionally taxing.
+- Responding to the changes and losses in daily living and working through the associated grief of Younger Onset Dementia occurring at their relatively young age is emotionally taxing.

-• Navigating the support systems available for a person living with Younger Onset Dementia and their family can be challenging.
+- Navigating the support systems available for a person living with Younger Onset Dementia and their family can be challenging.
 The current dementia support pathway for younger onset clients and their families, is still under development.
 It can take extra time and effort to obtain the support they deserve.
 This may involve financial, legal, social, and emotional support in addition to the standard supports offered to people living with dementia.
 Age-appropriate services can also be difficult to find, bearing in mind that a person living with Younger Onset Dementia may be a generation younger than those who acquire dementia in their senior years, therefore world views and interests are likely to be very different.

 What You Can do to Help

-• Learn as much as you can about dementia.
+- Learn as much as you can about dementia.
 This will help you understand and respond appropriately to the challenges faced by the person with dementia you are supporting.

-• If you are a friend or extended family member, offer friendship and practical support to the family as required.
+- If you are a friend or extended family member, offer friendship and practical support to the family as required.
 The isolating nature of Younger Onset Dementia is very real, so friendly support is hugely valuable and greatly appreciated.

-• Seek help when possible
+- Seek help when possible

-• Seek help with financial, Legal, and care support advice as you need it.
-Your Local dementia
+- Seek help with financial, Legal, and care support advice as you need it.
+Your Local dementia affiliate will be able help you connect with professionals who can help you.